Law and Liability for Memorial Day Drunk Driving Accidents in Queens

 Ask For Help if a Drunk Driver Hurt You

 Our experienced Queens car accident lawyers can help protect your rights in a motor vehicle accident when a drunk driver caused you serious personal injuries or the wrongful death of a loved one.
-Call Cohen & Cohen Law Group, P.C. by dialing 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here to get started.
+Call COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. by dialing 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here to get started.